halvtomat/KTH-ParallelProg/lab3/task2/README.md

 	make
 to create the executable, then run:

-	./birds x y
+	bees x y
-to run the program.
-x is how much food the mamabird brings and y is how many babybirds there are, these arguments are required to run the program.
+to run the program, x is how much honey the bees need to gather before the bear eats it and y is how many bees there are, these are required arguments.